E-Brisco/temporal-trends/README.md

 - fulldatset.csv - dataset used in "analysis of temporal trends.rmd", obtained from visual/statistical analysis of individual meta-analysis data.
 - akiyama.csv - data from Akiyama et. al 2010, used as sample meta-analysis in example code
 - databiblio.txt - reference list of meta-analyses from which data extracted/requested for analysis
+- cumulMA2.txt - text version of function for two stage CMA (see Kulinskaya & Mah 2022)

 ### R files:
 - example-code.rmd - sample analysis of individual meta-analysis